 Washington, DC 20013-1030

 This is necessary to verify the vehicle registration.
-Your authorized representative will be able to delete the tags online.
+Your authorized representative will be able to delete the tags online if the plate has no balance owed.

-Your authorized representative will be trained in how to navigate the online program from his or her desktop using our Web Ex training application.
-The training session will take approximately 2 hours.
+Your authorized representative will be trained in how to navigate the online program from his or her desktop using our Webex training application.
+The training session will take approximately two hours.
 Your representative will receive a user ID and temporary password at the end of the training session.
-Online assistance and support is available to participants in the Multi-Vehicle Fleet Ticket Service Program by contacting [email protected].
+Online assistance and support are available to participants in the multi-vehicle fleet ticket service program by contacting [email protected].